vamsikrishnachippagiri45/Vamsi_Krishna_VSD_RISCV_SOC_Tapeout_program/docs/week4/Day2/readme.md

+# Velocity Saturation

-## 🧠 1.
-Physical Concept of Velocity Saturation
+## 1. Concept of Velocity Saturation

 ### (a) Basic Idea